EOSIO/eos/contracts/arisen.sudo/README.md

 }
 ```

-The next step is to generate the transaction containing the `eosio.sudo::exec` action.
+The next step is to generate the transaction containing the `arisen.sudo::exec` action.
 This action will contain the transaction in update_alice_owner_trx.json as part of its action payload data.

 ```
 $ arisecli sudo exec -s -j -d blkproducera update_alice_owner_trx.json > sudo_update_alice_owner_trx.json